James Robinson Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Season Stats

-- Jacksonville's top rusher, Robinson, has carried the ball 88 times for 482 yards (60.3 per game), with five touchdowns.
+- Robinson has run for a team-leading 482 yards on 88 carries (60.3 yards per game) while scoring five touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Colts.